GoogleCloudPlatform/professional-services-data-validator/README.md

 ## Building Matched Table Lists

 Creating the JSON list of matched tables can be a hassle.
-We have added a feature which may help you to may all the tables together between source and target.
+We have added a feature which may help you to match all of the tables together between source and target.
 The find-tables tool:

 - Pulls all tables in the source (applying a supplied allowed-schemas filter)